 For example, "grain fed, no animal meal" or "grain fed, no bone meal or animal fat" may be acceptable if the feed

 - uses the criteria for "grain fed" (section B), and

 - is free of ingredients or components of ingredients of animal origin (section A).

-Note the exception made for swine and ruminants meat products that may bear claims referred to in section A, as long as the clarifying statement is added.
+Note the exception made for ruminants meat products that may bear claims referred to in section A, as long as the clarifying statement is added.

 Please refer to sections A) and B) for complete details.

 To display the claim "raised without the use of antibiotics," in relation to a meat, poultry or fish product, the animal may not have been treated with antibiotics (definition), administered by any method, from birth to slaughter or harvest.

 In addition, antibiotics may not be given to the lactating mother of the animal in question in any manner that would result in antibiotic residue in the animal.

 In the event that antimicrobial agents (definition) are given for the purpose of having an antimicrobial effect, the claim may not be consistent with subsection 5(1) of the FDA and section 7 of the CPLA.

 Meat, poultry and fish products are not considered eligible to make the claim "raised without the use of antibiotics" if the animals were raised with arsenicals or substances that fall into the four categories of antimicrobial drugs listed in Health Canada's antimicrobial categorization documentFootnote 1.
 Examples include: